Julien-Devos/INGInious-dark-theme/README.md

 # INGInious-dark-theme
 This is the dark theme i made for INGInious
-DISCLAIMER i never did css or add-ons before so if it's not a good way to do it im sorry but it works anyway !
+DISCLAIMER i never did css or add-ons before so if it's not a good way to do it im sorry, but it works anyway !

 # How to install it on chrome / opera / edge
 Go in the add-on page.
 Turn on the developer mode and select load unpacked extension and select the unziped file.